1960s Pencil Table Lamp

 Manufacturer: To be appraised.

-Other versions: probably made in different colours.
+Other versions: This 1960s pencil table lamp probably exists in several colours.

 This lamp has a label with the monogram WL.
 No information to be found, unfortunately.